namtoki/English/wordlist.md

 hesitate:                           He didn't hesitate to ask his new tutor out on a date after the first lesson.
 historical:                         The association has preserved several of the state's historical buildings.
-hockey:                             The police tried to restrain the angry crowd fans on the street after their team lost the hockey game.
+hockey:                             The police tried to restrain the angry crowd fans on the street after their team lost the hockey game. holding*:                           I disagree with his opinion that the company's holding will lose their value.
+homeless:                           The actor's statement on homeless people was criticized as ignorant.
 honesty:                            He cheated on the exam even though he had a reputation for honesty.
 honeymoon:                          The couple encountered a big snake on their honeymoon.
 hop:                                The puppy hopped over the little fence and ran out into the meadow. hopefully*(if all goes well):       We depart from Narita at noon and will hopefully arrive at our destination tomorrow morning.
 household:                          This year, people are purchasing more household items such as furniture.
+ignorant:                           The actor's statement on homeless people was criticized as ignorant.
 illegal:                            Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
 illustration:                       The manual combines good maintenance advice with helpful illustrations. imitate*(mimic, mock):              If we just imitate other company's products, we will never see any significant growth in our sales.